AbdullahMakhdoom/Tesseract-FastApi-microservice/README.md

-# Tesseract FastApi Microservice in Python
+# OCR Microservice using Tesseract, FastAPI and